 a.
 The conversion rate is added in the date range graph and is made our default graph.
 This option is changed using View Settings.

 b.
-We launched a completely new graph - Probability density - which shows the varying probability of conversion rates for all variations of the test.
+We launched a completely new graph - Probability density - which shows the varying probability of conversion rates for all test variations.
 This graph will help visualize the 99-percentile range of the conversion rate and to compare how close or far apart your variations are.

 You can now compare test performance for multiple goals in one view.
 You can add up to 5 goals in one view.

-We have depreciated the variation report, and we have added various filters to the goal view and goal compare view to ensure that you are able to create any version of the report per your preference.
+We have depreciated the variation report, and we have added various filters to the goal view and goal compare view to ensure that you can create any version of the report per your preference.

 Winners and Smart Decision